How to Pick a PSU

 - •Calculate your total wattage needs using online tools.

-- •Select a modular PSU to reduce cable clutter.
+- •Choose a modular PSU to reduce cable clutter and improve airflow.

 What to do next